-The Company has granted incentive stock options to employees, and restricted stock and non-qualified stock options to employees and non-employee members of the Board of Directors.
-The Company also has an employee stock purchase plan for all eligible employees.
-On January 1, 2006, the Company adopted SFAS No. 123(R), Share-Based Payment, which requires the measurement and recognition of compensation expense for all share-based payment awards made to employees and directors including stock option grants, non-vested stock grants, and purchases of stock made pursuant to the Company's ESPP based on estimated fair values.
-SFAS No. 123(R) supersedes the Company's previous accounting under Accounting Principles Board Opinion ("APB") No. 25, Accounting for Stock Issued to Employees.
-In March 2005, the SEC issued Staff Accounting Bulletin ("SAB") No. 107, and the Company has applied the provisions of SAB No. 107 in its adoption of SFAS No. 123(R).
+The Company has granted incentive stock options to employees, restricted stock (both shares and units) and non-qualified stock options to employees and non-employee members of the Board of Directors.
+The Company also has an employee stock purchase plan (ESPP) for all eligible employees.
+During 2006, the Company adopted SFAS No. 123(R), Share-Based Payment, which requires the measurement and recognition of compensation expense for all share-based payment awards made to employees and directors including stock option grants, non-vested stock grants, and purchases of Company stock on employees' behalf made pursuant to the Company's ESPP based on estimated fair values.
+SFAS No. 123(R) superseded the Company's previous accounting under Accounting Principles Board Opinion ("APB") No. 25 and SFAS No. 123, Accounting for Stock-Based Compensation.